Tuesday, June 30, 2015

 “I’m going to travel all over the world!” she told herself as she spun her mostly blue and green globe.
 Her home in California looked so small compared to the rest of the planet.

 She sat down at her desk to study for her test.
-Her mother would expect that she made her schoolwork a priority.
+If she failed, she wouldn’t be able to join the Geography Club.
+Her mother also would expect that she made her schoolwork a priority.
 Although she tried, it was hard to concentrate on the text.
-She needed to memorize all the major capitals of the world with their correct spelling.

 At the side of her desk sat special stationery and fountain pens to hand write each of her monthly pen pal letters.
 Her pals spanned the major continents of the world: Africa, Antarctica, Asia, Australia, Europe, North America, and South America.